 Type B Personality

-a.
-Type B Personality Extrinsic Characteristics (Stress or Fear Related)
+A. Type B Personality Extrinsic Characteristics (Stress or Fear Related)

-Honesty deals with what someone believes to be true and not what the facts prove.
-Facts may forms beliefs, but do create them.
-A friend may hear something on social media and believe it true.
-If they repeat the information they can still be honest even when the information is false.
-It is your obligation to ask your friend about the source of the information.
+Honesty deals with what someone believes to be accurate and not what the facts prove.
+Facts may play a part, but they do not create the beliefs.
+That is on you.
+A friend may hear something from another and believe it to be true.
+If they repeat the information, they can still be honest even when false.
+You must ask about the source of information.

-But, there is a down-side.
-Most people puff the statements and applying a blanket rule could result in a loss of friendships.
+But there is a downside.
+Most people puff the statements, and applying a blanket rule could result in a loss of friendships.

 The B Types have wisely learned how to manage any mismatch by forgiving minor discrepancies and ignoring those that are not important.

 2. Control Power.
 All personality types use power and control to accomplish a result.
 But B-types use and enjoy different aspects.
 For example, most Type B personalities receive more satisfaction out of the interrelations (aka the “chase”) rather than from acquiring something (aka the “win”).
 The win is important, but mainly to gain more chases.

 A racehorse runs down the track, determined to beat the other horses.
 The horse does not realize when they cross the finish line, so the win is unimportant.
 The thrill is beating the brown and white filly next to her.